Showing 1-20 of 37 fieldnotes. Most recent first | Next 20

 Through the forestry track another mile to the coast leads you to the hillfort at Clauchlands (not listed on TMA).
 The forest trek takes you through some of the best Pitchstone areas on Arran and you can grab yourself a little souvenir pebble of the shiny glassy stone our ancestors loved so much.
 A beautiful circular walk takes you back to Brodick by the very best pitchstone outcrops at Corriegills.

 I believe that one day these stones at Lamlash Road could be sympathetically restored to something rather special.
 The site's original majesty was in its location.
 With the forestry removal currently underway on this magical island there is a real opportunity to re-instate the views and carefully excavate the peaty knoll and its immediate surroundings for the surviving stones fallen comrades.
 But I wont hold my breath.

-I live in Scotland with my other half and my eight year old son.
+I live in Scotland with my other half and my twelve year old son.

 I grew up looking across the Firth of Clyde to Arran.
 I first visited the island in 1980.
 I've gone back a few times every year since.